Meeting and surpassing all audience expectations every day.

 But it's easier, it's cheaper to write campaign contributions to the Washington cartel and get them to raid the taxpayers.

-That's easier and cheaper, and it it's what's fundamentally corrupt about Washington, and it's both parties.
+That's easier and cheaper, and it's what's fundamentally corrupt about Washington, and it's both parties.

-Brewan, all of the Democrats who rail against big business and and and who who put on populist rhetoric, this shows at the end of the day they're just interested in the same campaign contributions everyone else is.
+For one, all of the Democrats who rail against big business and who put on populist rhetoric, this shows at the end of the day, they're just interested in the same campaign contributions everyone else is.

-Now, I will say say one thing that is very encouraging, Rush, which is even though the Washington cartel is coming after me hard, all of the lobbyists are backing other candidates in this presidential race.
+Now, I will say one thing that is very encouraging, Rush, which is even though the Washington cartel is coming after me hard, all of the lobbyists are backing other candidates in this presidential race, out of 16 candidates for the Republican nomination, you know which candidate raised the most hard money out of all 16?

 Let me see.